Published: 15 August 2015

 4. Conclusion

 We have proposed a QHRD method for sequential human respiration detection in through-wall or similar condition and provided experimental validations of its capability.
-The results show that the step and provide excellent suppression of static/non-static clutter and higher SNCR both in the weighted spectrum accumulation signal and range-frequency matrix.
+The results show that the step A' and B' provide excellent suppression of static/non-static clutter and higher SNCR both in the weighted spectrum accumulation signal and range-frequency matrix.
 The “cleaner” range-frequency matrix makes the extraction of the vital sign easier.
 The time-consuming is about 2 s so that the quasi-realtime sequential human respiration detection is possible and suitable for through-obstacles static human detection in antiterrorism or rescue scenarios.

 References